whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 ### Being a Community Member

+From Charlotte Moore:

+Courtney, it’s been awesome having you on the Little Shop dream team.
+It’s clear from working with you that you have a really strong understanding of all the material we’ve learned this mod.
+In particular, your testing is very thorough, you are able to produce functional features quickly, and you’ve been great at helping team members through difficulties with particular problems.
+I really appreciate how you stepped up to tackle little things that came up, on top of working on big features.
+I think our cohort would benefit from you reaching out to individuals who are struggling and using your teaching experience to take a leadership role.
+You were assertive and approachable throughout the project, which was tremendously valuable while Casey was gone.
+I’m really happy with how the project turned out, and I can’t imagine the process being as smooth without your input.
+I have a lot of respect for you, and I hope we have the opportunity to work together again in the future.

 From Katy Farmer:

 First, I would like to recognize how much effort you put into your personal growth, particularly in the pair/group setting.
 You’ve grown immeasurably since the last time we worked together, and I really appreciate it.
 The role of Project Manager suited you, and you did a great job organizing our schedule and measuring deliverables.
 The only remaining suggestions I have for improvement is that you could take breaks more often to help you refocus on the problem at hand.
 That being said, your ability to walk away from a problem when you’re frustrated is much improved.
 Thank you for taking on the role of Project Manager and for being a great team member.